HavidDulsman/Workout/README.md

 Outside of these 3 tables, other desirable features such as **a user login system** and **categorised actions** require their own tables, however these will be implemented if their is minimal risk to the exisiting project after its completition.

 ### Use Case Diagram
 This Use Case Diagram represents how a user interacts with the system.
+It is worth noting that the diagram only shows off the **Minimum-deliverable system**.
+The diagram shows of the 2 users, **user** and **admin/developer** as well as their relations to system functions.
+The user has the majority of the interactions w
 ![Use Case Diagram showcasing how users and functions work within the system](https://i.imgur.com/zM1Anws.png)

 ### Multi Tier Architecture Diagram